I Ate My Placenta

 Now, remember when I said that Val came back to the hospital with my placenta package, and it included artwork?
 Amazing woman that she is, Val creates unique pieces from your actual placenta and umbilical cord.
 And then gives it back to you.
 Yes, I think I’m pretty damn cool that I did something so outrageous like ingesting my placenta.
 But I’m still not cool enough to appreciate this kind of art.
 I’m keeping it safe, though, if one day I’m eventually magnificent enough to acknowledge the extreme beauty that it is.
 But you can decide for yourself.
 See:

-If I had to do it over again, I would.
+Yes, I ate my placenta.
+And if I had to do it over again, I would.
 And if there’s a baby #4 in my future, I’ll definitely contact Val for another round.
 I’m convinced.
 What do you think?
 Would you encapsulate your placenta?